salernoelia/tgo/README.md

 # tgo

-A minimal CLI tool for managing task lists in `.json` files.
+A minimal, high-performance and low-resource CLI tool for managing task lists in an open `.json` files, perfect for file sync (e.g. NextCloud).

 ## Commands

-- `tgo set-folder <path>`: Set the directory for your task lists.
+- `tgo set-dir <path>`: Set the directory for your task lists.
 - `tgo`: Open interactive mode to view and manage tasks.
 - `tgo done <number>`: Mark a task as done or undone.
 - `tgo help`: Show help info.